5 silent losses companies discover only during audit, insurance claim, or theft

 ✅ FAQs

 Q1.
-Why is Fixed Asset Register often incorrect?
+Why is My Fixed Asset Register Wrong?

 Because most FARs are updated digitally but not verified physically, leading to ghost assets, missing assets and location mismatch.